 What is cheaper to travel to Vietnam or Thailand?

-Overall from hotels, foods and other travel expenses, Vietnam would be cheaper to travel than Thailand.
+Overall from hotels, food, and other travel expenses, Vietnam would be cheaper to travel to than Thailand.
 But as Bangkok has a major International airport you may find your flights to Bangkok are cheaper than say Ho Chi Minh or Hanoi.
 But as Vietnam continues to get more popular with more tourists coming here this will probably also change.
 I have found some great deals from the United States to Vietnam.
 You just need to check for the deals.